Richie78321/tech-interview-prep-guide/README.md

 Remember that dynamic programming is more than just memoization in a recursive solution.
 Sometimes the iterative version of the algorithm (the one that computes the solutions to sub-problems first) can reveal key information about improving space and time complexity.
 For example, in the iterative solution it might become clear that computing the next sub-problem only requires the solutions from the past two sub-problems, so you can use constant memoization space instead of linear.

+You should aim to explain an "informal proof" for why an algorithm is correct.
+You should not rely on a good feeling alone.
+Go through the logic for why an algorithm works in each significant case.

+Breadth-first search enables you to search nodes in an increasing radius around a starting node.
+This is useful for problems where you need to find a minimum-distance node that satisfies a condition.

+For linked list problems, if it seems like there are a few special cases for the first element in the list, consider starting the operation "one reference back".
+Sometimes this allows you to avoid any initialization or special logic for the first element.

+For 2D dynamic programming problems, it is often the case that *the path between memoization cells represents the state*.
+This instead of just the final memoization cell position representing the state.
+Oftentimes two different states can lead to the same memoization cell because they took different paths through the 2D memoization structure to get there.
+[This LeetCode problem](https://leetcode.com/problems/interleaving-string/) provides a concrete example.
+So does [this one](https://leetcode.com/problems/edit-distance/description/).